9 Best Mouse Repellents (Safe and Effective)

 As you only need it when the car’s not running, the device is designed to go into standby mode when you start the car until you’ve been parked for 10 minutes.
 Best of all, the repeller can be used anywhere you have a 12-24 volt battery, not just your car.

-This device is easy to install and works on a range of small to medium-sized rodents.
-It uses variable sound frequencies and either alternating or simultaneous LED lighting to help prevent critters from getting used to the repeller.
+The repeller is easy to install and works on a range of small to medium-sized rodents.
+It uses variable sound frequencies and either alternating or simultaneous LED lighting to help prevent critters from getting used to the device.

 This product runs in cycles to minimize battery drain, which leads to its one weakness.
 Rodents which get in between the cycles have been known to chew through the electrical leads.
 This requires good timing on the pest’s part but is an unfortunate flaw to an otherwise excellent product.

 The knitted construction can catch in a rodent’s teeth, making it more difficult to chew through than standard steel wool and it doesn’t rust when exposed to water.
-Works great for keeping bats out of the attic as well.
+We found it works great for keeping bats out of the attic as well.

 Want to Let the Pros Handle It?